Gyovana-Moriyama/Ciencias_de_Dados_em_Saude/p3/README.md

 # Summary
 > Escreva um breve do artigo (com as suas palavras, não deve ser copiado texto do artigo).

 The paper proposes a Cytoscape plug-in called CentiScape.
 This plug-in calculates many network centrality parameters and allows users to analyze existing correlations between providen data and node centrality values calculated by the plug-in.
 To demonstrate the proposed plug-in the authors test the plug-in on the human-phosphatome base, a global human protein interactome dataset complied from some public datatsets.
-They extract a subset of this network, with only known interactions between human protein kinases and phosphatases.
+They extract a subset of this network, with only known interactions between human protein kinases and phosphatases and compute several centrality values and plots.

 # Brief description of the experiment/analysis of the article that was replicated
 > Descreva brevemente a parte do artigo cujo experimento ou análise foi reproduzido.
 Explique o que foi usado como entrada e saída.